AresMUSH/ares-discord/README.md

 4. Select the "Bot" menu.
 5. Click "Add Bot".
 6. Give your bot a username and optionally an icon.
-7. Give the bot the "Send Messages" permission.
+7. Activate the slider for the "Message Content Intent" so your bot can receive raw message data.
 8. Under the bot's username is a thing that says "Click to Reveal Token."
 Click that and save the token somewhere safe.
 You'll need it in a minute.
 9. Select the "General Information" menu.
 10. Copy the "Client ID" under the app name.
 You'll need that in a minute too.